Fraud Blocker Standard window sizes in the UK | Timber, aluminium and uPVC

 What are the standard window sizes for timber?

 Timber windows are the most traditional choice of window style.
 They add very classic aesthetics and character to homes and can often be found in period properties.
-For timber windows, especially ones on listed buildings, they often come in non-standard sizes, as before windows were mass-produced, they were made in bespoke sizes for each project.
+Timber windows, especially ones on listed buildings, often come in non-standard sizes, as before windows were mass-produced, they were made in bespoke sizes for each project.

 Due to a better understanding of the most suitable materials to use, timber windows are becoming an increasingly popular option for homeowners looking to add character to their homes, while still maintaining high-performance benefits.